Agentic Software Issue Resolution with Large Language Models: A Survey: Techniques

 \subsection{Scaffold/Method Design}

 Because the context window of LLMs is limited~\cite{deepseekr1,openai2024gpt4technicalreport}, it is infeasible to feed all code from a repository into an LLM at once to localize focal methods or generate patches.
 Therefore, researchers design scaffolds for LLMs to solve the issue resolution task or its subtasks.
-Before January 2025, researchers favor designing complex scaffolds for LLMs to improve performance on issue resolution.
-According to the scope of the target task, we preliminarily categorize existing scaffolds/methods into end-to-end scaffolds and single-phase methods.
+Before February 2025, researchers favored designing complex scaffolds for LLMs to improve performance on issue resolution.
+According to the scope of the target task, we preliminarily categorize existing scaffolds/methods into end-to-end scaffolds and single-phase methods. \revReplace{R3.18}{In addition, some existing works improve existing scaffolds with scaffold-agnostic mechanisms, which we categorize as scaffold improvement.}